JEREMY STEWART COLUMN: One weekend brings end to football season

 Darlington continued its consistent success under head coach Tommy Atha and found grit and determination against a series of tough opponents.

-The Rockmart Yellow Jackets continued to be a force in Region 7-AA, winning a third-straight region title and goin 25-2 over the last two seasons.
+The Rockmart Yellow Jackets continued to be a force in Region 7-AA, winning a third-straight region title and going 25-2 over the last two seasons.

 Pepperell proved to have a rich bench to pull from as it found new ways to confound opponents every week with some of the top players in the region in nearly every capacity.